fred-wang/mathjax-native-mathml-greasemonkey/README.md

 MathJax Native MathML (GreaseMonkey)
 ------------------------------------

-The GreaseMonkey script in this repository forces MathJax to use the native MathML mode.
+The GreaseMonkey script in this repository forces MathJax/KaTeX to use the native MathML.
 It is installable from [OpenUserJS](https://openuserjs.org/scripts/fred.wang/MathJax_Native_MathML).

 This script is also available as a